Apply by: 18 December 2023 | To start: 15 January 2024

 The cornerstone of all human resource management activity is the employment relationship – as a legal, social, economic and psychological exchange.
 This module is designed to develop a comprehensive understanding of employment relations perspectives and debates from a theoretical and behavioural competency perspective.
-It gives students the opportunity to understand, analyse and evaluate competing theories and perspectives associated with managing employment relations strategies and their outcomes on organisational climate, employees and management.
+It gives you the opportunity to understand, analyse and evaluate competing theories and perspectives associated with managing employment relations strategies and their outcomes on organisational climate, employees and management.
 It also provides opportunities to critically apply activities, knowledge and behavioural competencies required for managing employment relations practices.
-Students will review and critically evaluate the roles and functions of different stakeholders in employment relations and the structures and processes required to manage the employment relationship effectively.
+You will review and critically evaluate the roles and functions of different stakeholders in employment relations and the structures and processes required to manage the employment relationship effectively.

 Organisational Design and Development

-This module is designed to enable students to develop a critical understanding of the theory and conceptual framework of organisational design and of the principles and practices of organisational development.
+This module is designed to enable you to develop a critical understanding of the theory and conceptual framework of organisational design and of the principles and practices of organisational development.
 It focuses on decisions that have to be made on the most appropriate organisational structures to ensure delivery of organisational activity.
 It also explains how an organisation’s culture, values and environment support and enhance organisational performance and adaptability.
 A number of organisational development strategies are explored, including the concept of the ‘learning organisation’.
-Students will have the opportunity to learn about; the importance of cultural awareness in managing outcomes of design and development strategies; practical applications of organisation design and organisation development concepts; implications for effective management of organisations and professional practice.
+You will have the opportunity to learn about: the importance of cultural awareness in managing outcomes of design and development strategies; practical applications of organisation design and organisation development concepts; and implications for effective management of organisations and professional practice.

 Financial Analysis, Appraisal and Decision Making

-The module will equip students with the knowledge and skills necessary to understand corporate financial performance and the relevance of accounting information, including the implications for the organisation, stakeholders and for effective corporate governance.
+The module will equip you with the knowledge and skills necessary to understand corporate financial performance and the relevance of accounting information, including the implications for the organisation, stakeholders and for effective corporate governance.
 It considers the different types of decisions that managers are required to make, and considers how financial and management accounting information can be used in support of these decisions.

 International Marketing Planning

 Business now competes on a global stage where marketers can do much more with small budgets, shrinking the historic chasm between SMEs and large enterprise.
 Creative marketing that grabs the attention of the ever-changing needs of the consumer takes careful planning.
-International Marketing Planning provides students with the fundamental building blocks to manage an organisation’s marketing function.
+International Marketing Planning provides you with the fundamental building blocks to manage an organisation’s marketing function.
 By establishing an organisation’s current market position, unpacking their value offering to consumers and formulating a plan to meet strategic marketing objectives, the marketing planning process provides a creative framework to drive organisational success.

 Project Planning and Management

-This module offers students a foundation in the theory and best practice of project management and develops the practical skills of how to plan, implement and control projects.
+This module offers you a foundation in the theory and best practice of project management and develops the practical skills of how to plan, implement and control projects.
 It examines the system perspective on management and takes a practically oriented overview of the nature and purpose of project management and its key functions, including scope, time, cost and quality.
 The role and qualities of the Project Manager and the composition of the team are also examined.
-The material and approach in the module incorporates world-wide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.
+The material and approach in the module incorporates worldwide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.